Setasign/TrustListFetcher/README.md

 # TrustListFetcher
-A PHP package licensed under the [MIT](LICENSE) that allows you to download or extract all certificates from trust lists such as the [EUTL](https://eidas.ec.europa.eu/efda/trust-services/browse/eidas/tls) or AATL.
+A PHP package licensed under the [MIT](LICENSE) that allows you to download or extract all certificates from trust lists such as the [EUTL](https://eidas.ec.europa.eu/efda/trust-services/browse/eidas/tls), [Swiss Trust List](https://uri.tsl-switzerland.ch/TrstSvc/TrustedList/schemerules/CH/) (same format as the EUTL) or AATL.

 ## Installation